The best interior designers in Britain

 Thurstan

-The former European design director of Soho House, James Thurstan Waterworth now heads his 20-strong interior-design studio, which is based in London’s ancient Charter-house Square.
-He is particularly adept at bringing history to life, celebrating the beauty of antique finds and the patina of aged materials, to create atmospheric interiors with a pared-back style and modern edge.
-In June, he will unveil a room at WOW!house at the Design Centre, Chelsea Harbour, London SW10, with leading lighting brand Hector Finch.
+James Thurstan Waterworth heads this London-based interior-design studio, which he founded in 2018, drawing on his experience as the former European design director of Soho House.
+He is particularly adept at bringing history to life, celebrating the beauty of antique finds and the patina of aged materials to create atmospheric interiors with a pared-back style and modern edge, exemplified by his room scheme for the 2025 WOW!house at the Design Centre, Chelsea Harbour, SW10, created with lighting specialist Hector Finch.
+The studio’s client list includes the Duchy of Somerset, founder of Soho House Nick Jones and The Zetter Group of boutique hotels in London.

 Todhunter Earle Interiors